matluuk/Group-13---Robot-arm---Principles-of-Digital-Fabrication/Week 17 report/week 17 report.md

 We were still missing the claw part and the code for the arm needed some fine tuning, which we did by the end of week 17.
 ![Week 17 (2)](https://user-images.githubusercontent.com/98407040/166238417-e308aa06-25af-4b58-a0f2-cb5b5b1e011c.jpg)

-The design for the claw was heavily inspired by a youtube video https://youtu.be/IalkWUN6wvE
+The design for the extendable claw was heavily inspired by a youtube video https://youtu.be/IalkWUN6wvE

 We made changes to claw design so servos can be attached